Obama presses Trump not to back away from clean energy

-WASHINGTON (AP) — President Barack Obama is expressing confidence in the future of the clean energy industry amid concerns the Trump administration may reverse his policies on climate change.
+WASHINGTON (AP) — President Barack Obama cast the adoption of clean energy in the U.S. as “irreversible,” putting pressure Monday on President-elect Donald Trump not to back away from a core strategy to fight climate change.

-Obama is trying to put pressure on President-elect Donald Trump in an article in the journal Science.
-Obama says the debate about U.S. climate policy is “very much on display” in the transition to Trump’s administration.
+Obama, penning an opinion article in the journal Science, sought to frame the argument in a way that might appeal to the president-elect: in economic terms.
+He said the fact that the cost and polluting power of energy have dropped at the same time proves that fighting climate change and spurring economic growth aren’t mutually exclusive.

-Obama says he believes the trend toward clean energy is irreversible.
-He’s pointing to the fact that the cost and polluting power of energy have dropped simultaneously.
-He says that’s a “decoupling” that proves that fighting climate change and spurring economic growth aren’t mutually exclusive.
+“Despite the policy uncertainty that we face, I remain convinced that no country is better suited to confront the climate challenge and reap the economic benefits of a low-carbon future than the United States,” Obama wrote.

-Obama says the U.S. would “lose its seat at the table” if Trump pulls out of the Paris emissions-cutting agreement.
+He peppered his article with subtle references to Trump, noting that the debate about future climate policy was “very much on display during the current presidential transition.”

 Most Read Stories